Physical therapy for osteoporosis

 Combining weight-bearing strength training with balance exercises will get you the best results.
 You may have difficulty getting started.
 This is normal especially if you have some fears about falling.

 Many people we work with prefer to get started with the help of their physical therapist.
-This is a safer approach for a lot of people who have fallen in the past.
+This is a safer approach for people who have fallen in the past.
 Your therapist will guide you along until you are ready to exercise on your own.
-Contact us for help developing the program that is best for your abilities and goals.
+Contact us for help developing the program that is best for you.